public-transport/hafas-client/docs/writing-a-profile.md

 - **Identify the `locale`.** Basically guess work; Use the date & time formats as an indicator.
 - **Identify the `timezone`.** This may be tricky, a for example [Deutsche Bahn](https://en.wikipedia.org/wiki/Deutsche_Bahn) returns departures for Moscow as `+01:00` instead of `+03:00`.
 - **Copy the authentication** and other meta fields, namely `ver`, `ext`, `client` and `lang`.
 	- You can find these fields in the root of each request JSON.
-Check [a VBB request](https://gist.github.com/derhuerst/5fa86ed5aec63645e5ae37e23e555886#file-1-http-L13-L22) and [the corresponding VBB profile](https://github.com/public-transport/hafas-client/blob/6e61097687a37b60d53e767f2711466b80c5142c/p/vbb/index.js#L22-L29) for an example.
+Check [a HVV request](https://gist.github.com/derhuerst/5a9d29a556b54182f9d30202f7244bfd#file-journeys-http-L11-L54) and [the corresponding HVV profile](https://github.com/public-transport/hafas-client/blob/99142acf8b156599daa69f2e1470901088827982/p/hvv/index.js#L5-L23) for an example.
-	- Add a function `transformReqBody(ctx, body)` to your profile, which adds the fields to `body`.
+	- Add a function `transformReqBody(ctx, body)` to your profile, which adds the fields to `body`. todo: adapt this
 	- Some profiles have a `checksum` parameter (like [here](https://gist.github.com/derhuerst/2a735268bd82a0a6779633f15dceba33#file-journey-details-1-http-L1)) or two `mic` & `mac` parameters (like [here](https://gist.github.com/derhuerst/5fa86ed5aec63645e5ae37e23e555886#file-1-http-L1)).
 If you see one of them in your requests, jump to the [*Authentication* section of the `mgate.exe` docs](hafas-mgate-api.md#authentication).
 Unfortunately, this is necessary to get the profile working.

 ## 3. Products

 In `hafas-client`, there's a distinction between the `mode` and the `product` fields:

 - The `mode` field describes the mode of transport in general.
-[Standardised by the *Friendly Public Transport Format* `1.2.0`](https://github.com/public-transport/friendly-public-transport-format/blob/1.2.0/spec/readme.md#modes), it is on purpose limited to a very small number of possible values, e.g. `train` or `bus`.
+[Standardised by the *Friendly Public Transport Format* `1.2.1`](https://github.com/public-transport/friendly-public-transport-format/blob/1.2.1/spec/readme.md#modes), it is on purpose limited to a very small number of possible values, e.g. `train` or `bus`.
 - The value for `product` relates to how a means of transport "works" *in local context*.
 Example: Even though [*S-Bahn*](https://en.wikipedia.org/wiki/Berlin_S-Bahn) and [*U-Bahn*](https://en.wikipedia.org/wiki/Berlin_U-Bahn) in Berlin are both `train`s, they have different operators, service patterns, stations and look different.
 Therefore, they are two distinct `product`s `subway` and `suburban`.

 **Specify `product`s that appear in the app** you recorded requests of.
 For a fictional transit network, this may look like this: